aerapay/payment-api/README.md

 # Checkout with Aerapay

-The Aerapay Checkout method allows merchants to receive payments within the Aerapay platform and gives buyers another way to pay.
-Online shoppers can pay with their Aerapay balance or credit card.
-The following shows the integration on your e-Commerce system.
+The Aerapay Checkout method permits merchants to receive payments within the Aerapay platform and gives customers additional payment methods.
+Online shoppers can pay uing their Aerapay balance or their debit/credit card.
+The following depicts the integration for your e-Commerce system.

 ###### In the Aerapay Checkout flow, the buyer:

-1. Chooses Aerapay Checkout by clicking Checkout with Aerapay
+1. Can choose Aerapay Checkout by selecting Checkout with Aerapay
-2. Logs into Aerapay to authenticate his or her identity
+2. Logs into Aerapay and authenticates his or her identity
 3. Selects a payment method and reviews the transaction on Aerapay
 4. Confirms the order and pays from your site
 5. Receives an order confirmation

-###### In the Aerapay Checkout, the merchant's application:
+###### Uinsg the Aerapay Checkout, on the merchant's web application:

-1. Submits all payment details to Aerapay via `POST` to `/checkout` and receives a payment token
+1. Submit all payment details to Aerapay via `POST` to `/checkout` and receives a payment token
 2. Redirects the buyer to the Aerapay checkout page
 3. Recieves the result, and if successful payment and payer information
 4. Updates the payment details optionally via `POST` to `/update`